Pattimura: Ambon revolt of 1817

 He was appointed as Kapitan by the people of Saparua to rebel against the Dutch on 14 May 1817.
 The assault began on the 15th, with Pattimura and his lieutenants Said Perintah, Anthony Reebhok, Paulus Tiahahu and Tiahahu's daughter Martha Christina Tiahahu leading the way.

+Battle of Fort Duurstede

-On 16 May 1817, they seized Fort Duurstede and killed the 19 Dutch soldiers, Resident Johannes Rudolph van den Berg (who had arrived just two months earlier), his wife, three of his children and their governess.
+On 16 May 1817, the rebels seized the Fort Duurstede and killed the 19 Dutch soldiers, including Resident Johannes Rudolph van den Berg and his family (who had arrived just two months earlier), his wife, three of his children and their governess.
 The only Dutch survivor was Van den Berg's five-year-old son Jean Lubbert.

+Storming of Fort Duurstede

-After the seizure, Pattimura's forces defended the fort and on May 20 defeated Major Beetjes, Second Lieutenant E. S. de Haas, and their nearly 200 troops, leaving only 30 survivors.
+After the seizure, Pattimura's forces defended the fort and on May 20 defeated and killed Major Beetjes, Second Lieutenant E. S. de Haas, and their nearly 200 troops, leaving only 30 survivors.

 On 29 May, Pattimura and other Maluku leaders made the Haria Proclamation, which outlined their grievances against the Dutch government and declared Pattimura to be the leader of the Maluku people.
 In response, Governor-General Van der Cappellen immediately fired the governor of Ambon, Jacobus A. van Middelkoop, and his right hand, Nicolaus Engelhard, for their abuses of the local people.